Social Science Research Methods (MSc)

 Length of course: Full-time: 12 months / Part-time: 27 months

 The MSc/Diploma in Social Science Research Methods (SSRM) was established to provide training in research methods across the full range of the social sciences.
-Students from a number of academic Schools follow the programme: Cardiff Business School, Cardiff Law School, Cardiff School of Planning and Geography, Cardiff School of European Languages, Translation and Politics, Cardiff School of Psychology, and Cardiff School of Social Sciences.
+Students from a number of academic Schools follow the programme: Cardiff Business School, Cardiff Law School, Cardiff School of Planning and Geography, Cardiff School of Politics and International Relations, Cardiff School of Psychology, and Cardiff School of Social Sciences.

 The SSRM offers an excellent environment in which to exchange ideas and experiences across conventional disciplinary boundaries within the social sciences.
 Pathways through the SSRM include: